developingAlex/instarails/README.md

     gem 'image_processing'
     gem 'mini_magick'
     ```
-1. Run a bundle install to get those gems
+1. Run a bundle install to get those gems followed by a restart of your rails server if it is running.
 1. Then we want to reproduce the examples [photo model](https://github.com/erikdahlstrand/shrine-rails-example/blob/master/app/models/photo.rb) and in checking the examples migration file for photo model we see that they just made a simple model named Photo with an image_data string attribute.

     But here is where it gets tricky, because looking at the Shrine readme in the quick start section, the code snippets reveal that while they're using the name `image` for the variable that is the actual uploaded image, in the database they specify it must be named `image_data`.